ironcev/thp.im/_posts/2017-03-08-i-am-only-human-after-all.md

 ---
 title: I Am Only Human After All
-subtitle: Thoughts and quotes on human-fault tolerance.
+subtitle: Thoughts, quotes, and embarrassing personal story about human-fault tolerance.
-description:
 tags: software-architecture human-fault-tolerance
 ---
 ##The Car and the Bridge and the Human